18F/handbook/_pages/welcome-to-TTS/classes.md

 ### <a id="recruiting">How does recruitment work at 18F?</a>

-You have a friend who wants to join 18F.
+You have a friend who wants to join TTS.
 You’re wondering how recruitment works, or you’d like to start interviewing candidates.
 Team #talent will explain exactly how the process works.

 **When:** Fourth Thursday of the month ([calendar](https://www.google.com/calendar/b/1/embed?src=gsa.gov_vpfql4425bt1kj5fatahokgg94@group.calendar.google.com&ctz=America/New_York)).
 **Tags:** [#talent](https://gsa-tts.slack.com/messages/talent)